 - Obligatory first-party payment systems.
 Covered companies cannot condition use of their app stores or operating systems on use of first-party in-app payment systems. - Most-favored nation clauses.
-Covered companies cannot employ most-favored nation clauses in app store terms of service.
-In other words, covered app stores would be prevented from prohibiting developers from offering better terms to users on rival app stores. - Anti-steering provisions.
-Covered companies cannot discriminate against developers that offer different terms of sale for use of third-party payment systems or app stores and cannot restrict developers from communicating legitimate business offers. - Use of data to compete.
-Covered companies cannot use non-public data from third-party apps to compete against them.15 This provision is narrower in scope than the AICOA's equivalent prohibition, which prohibits the use of such data entirely in any first-party app that generally competes on the covered platform.
+Covered companies cannot employ most-favored nation clauses in app store terms of service, i.e., covered app stores could not prohibit developers from offering better terms to users on rival app stores. - Anti-steering provisions.
+Covered companies cannot discriminate against developers that offer different terms of sale for use of third-party payment systems or app stores and cannot restrict developers from communicating legitimate business offers.

-- Defaults.
-Covered companies must provide "readily accessible means" for operating system users to choose third-party apps and app stores as defaults.16 This provision does not prevent covered companies from setting first-party apps as default.
-Unlike the EU Digital Markets Act, the OAMA does not contain an express requirement to show users default choice screens. - "Sideloading".
-Covered companies must provide "readily accessible means" for operating system users to install third-party apps and app stores outside of the covered companies' first-party app stores (i.e., to enable so-called "sideloading").17 - Self-preferencing.
-Covered companies cannot unreasonably preference first-party or business partners' apps in their app stores.18 - Interoperability.
-Covered companies must provide developers access to the same operating system features that are available to first-party products and services, as well as to those that are available to business partners.19
+- Use of data to compete.
+Covered companies cannot use non-public data from third-party apps to compete against them.16 This provision is narrower in scope than the AICOA's equivalent prohibition, which prohibits the use of such data entirely in any first-party app that generally competes on the covered platform. - Defaults.
+Covered companies must provide "readily accessible means" for operating system users to choose third-party apps and app stores as defaults.17 This provision does not prevent covered companies from setting first-party apps as default.
+For example, unlike the EU Digital Markets Act, the OAMA does not contain an express requirement to show users default choice screens. - "Sideloading."
+Covered companies must provide "readily accessible means" for operating system users to install third-party apps and app stores outside of the covered companies' first-party app stores (i.e., must enable "sideloading").18 - Self-preferencing.
+Covered companies cannot unreasonably preference first-party or business partners' apps in their app stores.19 - Interoperability.
+Covered companies must provide developers access to the same operating system features that are available to first-party products and services, as well as to those that are available to business partners.20